Meet James Everett

-James musical journey started at the age of 4 while sitting on a church pew with his feet dangling, looking up at his big sister (Carolyn) amid the sound of jubilant tambourines in syncopation to hands clapping.
-Little did he know that the sultry voice of his teenage sister would impact his life for years to come.
-However, uprooted from a promising career in music as a teen; conflicted and torn between secular music and gospel; James rediscovered his calling by getting back into the swing of things.
-Inspired by a number of musical influences such as Frank Sinatra, Luther Vandross, Smokey Robinson, Tony Bennett, Gospel, Soul and Johann Sebastian Bach, he found his baritone / tenor / falsetto eclectic vocal style.
-It was not just men who inspired James to sing, he also paid close attention to the likes of Sarah Vaughn, Nancy Wilson and Aretha Franklin’s revived soul.
+A native of San Francisco, James musical journey began at the age of 4 while sitting on a church pew with his feet dangling, looking up at his big sister amid the sound of jubilant tambourines in syncopation to hands clapping.
+Inspired by a number of musical influences (Frank Sinatra, Luther Vandross, Smokey Robinson, Peabo Bryson, Al Jarreau, Gospel, Jazz, Soul and Johann Sebastian Bach), James found his baritone-tenor (falsetto eclectic) vocal style.
+It was not just men who inspired James to sing, he particularly paid close attention to the likes of Sarah Vaughn, Nancy Wilson, Minnie Riperton, Roberta Flack and Aretha Franklin’s revived soul.

-In December of 2016, James debuted his first album: A Timeless Season (The Song That Sings Of You).
-The Christmas holiday album exhibits his musical influences, original songwriting (A Timeless Season, The Gift, The Song That Sings Of You) as well as the production and musical talents of Tal Ariel (Producer/Arranger) and Kelly Park (Kelly Park Big Band/Co-writer of The Song That Sings Of You).
-The holiday album was dedicated to James’ oldest sister (Carolyn) who lost her battle to cancer just days before its Christmas release.
-Since that time, James has performed with some of the Bay Areas top musicians at venues such as the Oakland Sound Room, Brick & Mortar, The Mark Hopkins (Peacock Room) and a few coffee houses and wineries.
+In December of 2016, James debuted his first Holiday Christmas album, A Timeless Season (The Song That Sings Of You).
+He teamed up with Tal Ariel (Producer/Arranger) and Kelly Park (The Kelly Park Big Band/Co-writer) to create a unique collaboration with three of the songs on the seven track LP being originals.
+The album was dedicated to James’ oldest sister (Carolyn) who lost her battle to cancer just days before the Christmas album release.
+Since that time, James has performed with some of the Bay Areas top musicians at venues such as the Oakland Sound Room, Brick and Mortar, The Mark Hopkins (Peacock Room), The Fairmont Hotel and a few coffee houses and wineries.